Riding and Driving Lessons, Field Boarding and Training

 Bode in true jumping form with Oksana on board.

 Meet Mr. President.
 He's a tough and determined 11 hand POA (Pony of Americas) with a bouncy trot to match his bouncy personality.
-He's great for pony rides and practicing jumping on bareback and doing emergency dismounts.
+He's great for pony rides, standing on mounting blocks and practicing jumping on bareback and emergency dismounts.
+We are currently teaching him to lay down on command (he does a deep bow, but hasn't mastered the going down on his side yet.)

 Meet Koda.
 Sweet, sturdy and literal.
 This is not a horse to read your mind only your body.
 He is confident and calm on trails.
 If you master your steering, he makes for a wonderful trail buddy.
 He's less happy in the ring, but will do his best.